fatihkaplama/CS102-PROJECT/group/meetingslog.md

 **Present:** Everyone   _**Absent:**_

 **Discussion:**
 At this meeting, Firstly, we have talked about the last layouts and codes of project and we have tried to fix the bugs.
 However, we couldn't make the project layouts compatible because we cannot run the project appropriately for every mobile phone.
+The user can play the game and use every properties of application with last discussion and improvement.